The first day of school is coming up soon, and you want to be prepared for students when they walk through the door.

 3. List Essential Classroom Rules.

-Ask students to individually make of list of classroom rules that they feel will cultivate a positive classroom community.
+Ask students to individually make of list of classroom rules that they feel will cultivate a positive classroom community plus why they think these rules are important.

-4. Apply For a Classroom Job.
+4. Complete a Classroom Job Application.

 Motivate students to improve their persuasive writing skills by having them apply for a classroom helper job, providing good reasons as to why they should be chosen for a particular job.

-After participating in a first day of school scavenger hunt, ask pairs of students to create new riddles.
+After participating in a first-day of-school scavenger hunt, ask pairs of students to create new riddles.

 It’s exciting to observe students using creativity, rhyme, and rhythm to create additional riddles that you may want to use with next year’s class!